 Building will be more difficult as long horizontal runs of blocks in the air will not be possible, and you must have more horizontal support below to support blocks.

 When testing, POI’s do not appear to collapse without first being “modified”, meaning it appears that block support/stability is only calculated once a block is destroyed (by a player or a zed, etc). so an existing POI may violate stability rules but it will not take effect until block(s) within the POI are destroyed.
-This means a POI may have large amount of collapse/disintegration by simply destroying 1 block, even a decorative one.
+This means a POI may have large amount of collapse/disintegration by simply destroying 1 block, even a decorative one like a cardboard box as that triggers the stability calculation.
 Since “modified” is also “placing a block” Doughphunghus has seen placing a wood frame “on top” of other blocks initiate a stability calculation and thus, some collapse.
 Because the block had weight!

 On a multiplayer server, this mod may cause what looks like “drop mining” as buildings (and possibly ground blocks) will likely start falling/collapsing with very little initial block damage.